janpolowinski/task-processing-unit-for-dswarm/README.md

 [![Join the chat at https://gitter.im/dswarm/dswarm](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dswarm/dswarm?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The task processing unit (TPU) is intented to process large amounts of data via [tasks](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#task) that make use of [mappings](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#mapping) that you have prepared and tested with the [D:SWARM backoffice webgui](https://github.com/dswarm/dswarm-documentation/wiki/Overview).
-So it can act as the production unit for D:SWARM, whereby the backoffice acts as development and/or testing unit (on smaller amounts of data).
+The task processing unit (TPU) is intended to process large amounts of data via [tasks](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#task) that make use of [mappings](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#mapping) that you have prepared and tested with the [D:SWARM backoffice webgui](https://github.com/dswarm/dswarm-documentation/wiki/Overview).
+So it can act as the production unit for D:SWARM, while the backoffice acts as development and/or testing unit (on smaller amounts of data).

 The TPU acts as client by calling the HTTP API of the D:SWARM backend.

 ## TPU Task

-A TPU task can consist of three parts, where by each part can be optional.
+A TPU task can consist of three parts, while each part can be optional.
 These are:
 * ```ingest```: transforms data from a [data resource](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-resource) (of a certain data format, e.g. XML) with help of a [configuration](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#configuration) into a [data model](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-model) that makes use of a [generic data format](https://github.com/dswarm/dswarm-documentation/wiki/Graph-Data-Model) (so that it can be consumed by the [transformation engine](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#transformation-engine) of D:SWARM)
-* ```transform```: transforms data from an input data model via a task (refers to a [job](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#job)) into an output data model
+* ```transform```: transforms data from an input data model via a task (which refers to a [job](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#job)) into an output data model
-* ```export```: transforms data from a data model (mainly output data model) into a certain data format, e.g. XML
+* ```export```: transforms data from a data model (usually an output data model) into a certain data format, e.g. XML

 ## Processing Scenarios